Generate Your Own Nyno Workflow Extensions

 5. Syntax

-- Follow language-specific function signatures (JS (ES6 only, named function export), Python, PHP, Ruby).
+- Follow language-specific function signatures (JS (Use ES6 import/exports only, named function export, no module.exports), Python, PHP, Ruby).

 - Only use